loky-to/qantas-hotel-list/README.md

 ### **Hotel Images**
 - The image URLs in `data.json` are randomised, resulting in **identical images across all hotels**.
 - In production, specific images should be provided.

+### **Rating fill**
+- Due to time constraints, only empty, half-filled, and fully filled stars/circles were implemented.

 ---